 Public transport access includes 1 bus stop.
 The crime rate in the Unincorporated ACT LGA is low at 1,210 incidents per 100,000 population.

-From an investment perspective, Macarthur offers a gross rental yield of 2.9%, rated as low yield.
+On the investment side, Macarthur shows a gross rental yield of approximately 2.9%, rated as low yield.
 Property prices are near the state median ($940K/$1.0M).
 The price-to-income ratio of 6.0x is considered affordable.
 House prices have moved +5.6% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.